-Accelerating zero carbon innovations into UK homes
+Accelerating zero carbon innovations by testing with real people in real UK homes

 Decarbonising UK homes is one of the hardest challenges on the way to Net Zero.